Neem Uses in Organic Farming:

 Neem Uses in Organic Farming – Introduction

 India is an agriculture-based country, where 40% of income is based on agriculture.
 Out of 100, 60 families are agriculture families, if they see back their family history.
-Every Indian comes from agriculture family background As India is highly populated country, it may require 250 million tones food by 2015 AD which very difficult comparing the current circumstances.
-It very tough serve food needs of each Indian.
+Every Indian comes from an agricultural family background As India is a highly populated country, it may require 250 million tonnes of food by 2015 AD which very difficult comparing the current circumstances.
+It very tough to serve the food needs of each Indian.

-Ancient India, Agriculture is the only source of income.
+In ancient India, Agriculture is the only source of income.
 Land used to be very fertile and cultivated using all the natural methods.
-In olden days there is no sound of pesticides, they used only natural medicine like cattle waste as the pesticides.
+In the olden days there is no sound of pesticides, they used only natural medicine like cattle waste as the pesticides.
 They used only organic manures made with harmless natural ingredients.
-Many studies and scientists have made a study on Ancient India farming, they proved that organic manures help to free farm from pests and they made land strong with huge returns.
+Many studies and scientists have made a study on Ancient Indian farming, they proved that organic manures help to free farm from pests and they made land strong with huge returns.

-Dependency on insecticides has increased to the huge extent, the severity has increased to a range that even the insects have become resistant to insecticides.
-For example, cotton bollworm is resistant to all insecticides available in countries like India, Pakistan and in the USA.
-The black moth is also being resistant to all insecticides available in Malaysia, USA, Thailand etc.
+Dependency on insecticides has increased to a huge extent, the severity has increased to a range that even the insects have become resistant to insecticides.
+For example, cotton bollworm is resistant to all insecticides available in countries like India, Pakistan, and the USA.
+The black moth is also being resistant to all insecticides available in Malaysia, the USA, Thailand, etc.

-Neem is the world best tree have rich medical values, Neem belongs to tree family Meliaceae.
-The botanical name for Neem is Azadirachtaindica, which is called as Nim, Neem, Limba, and Nimba etc. Neem is most used medicine for many medicines in Ayurveda and even in allopathy.
-Neem does not have many medical values even it is natural insect defender.
+Neem is the world’s best tree has rich medical values, Neem belongs to the tree family Meliaceae.
+The botanical name for Neem is Azadirachtaindica, which is called Nim, Neem, Limba, and Nimba, etc. Neem is the most used medicine for many medicines in Ayurveda and even in allopathy.
+Neem does not have many medical values even it is a natural insect defender.

 Neem Uses in Organic Farming – Neem as A pesticide

-Neem is the best composition of many elements that can kill the insects without artificial chemicals.
-Chemical insecticides that available in the market kills insects by spoiling its digestive of the insect or by affecting its nervous system.
+Neem is the best composition of many elements that can kill insects without artificial chemicals.
+Chemical insecticides that available in the market kills insects by spoiling their digestive of the insect or by affecting their nervous system.
 But this process makes insects resistant to these pesticides in long run.
-When comes to Neem, Neem directly effects on the insect’s hormonal system which does not lead to resistance in the future generations.
-Neem has anti-bacterial and anti-fungal compounds called limonoids’, limonoids make neem the best insecticide, pesticides etc that are not harmful and effective.
+When comes to Neem, Neem directly affects the insect’s hormonal system which does not lead to resistance in future generations.
+Neem has anti-bacterial and anti-fungal compounds called limonoids’, limonoids make neem the best insecticide, pesticides, etc that are not harmful and effective.

-There are a group of limonoids in neem that helps to control the growth insects, bacteria, and fungus.
-Azadirachtin is the main compound that makes Neem a insecticides and pesticide.
+There are a group of limonoids in the neem that helps to control the growth of insects, bacteria, and fungus.
+Azadirachtin is the main compound that makes Neem insecticides and pesticides.
 Alike chemical pesticide Neem doesn’t work immediately, it shows impact slowly reduces the growth and reproduction of insects.

 Neem Uses in Organic Farming – How does Neem work on insects?

-- Neem slowly works on a hormonal system of insects, it destroys the production of eggs or larvae.
+- Neem slowly works on the hormonal system of insects, it destroys the production of eggs or larvae.